northeastern-rc/rc-public-documentation/docs/source/faqs-new.md

 ::::

 ::::{dropdown} I am graduating soon.
 How can I keep my access to the cluster?
 If a user is graduating and wants to continue using the cluster, they'll need a sponsored account from Northeastern University.
-To request a sponsored account from Northeastern, please see https://accounts.northeastern.edu/faculty-staff-and-sponsored-accounts/ and https://accounts.northeastern.edu/sponsored-account-faqs/
+To request a sponsored account from Northeastern, please see [Faculty, Staff, and Sponsored Accounts](https://accounts.northeastern.edu/faculty-staff-and-sponsored-accounts/) and [related FAQs](https://accounts.northeastern.edu/sponsored-account-faqs/)

 After the user gets a sponsored account, we can help move their data from their student account to their sponsored account.
 Please [open a ticket with Research Computing](https://bit.ly/NURC-Assistance) after you have a sponsored account, and we'll be happy to assist.
 ::::